 We have three over-riding challenges:

 1) To expand our services to our lengthy waiting list while maintaining the same high quality level of service we have today.
 As the numbers of students, tutors, and locations grow, we must be very careful that we do not diminish in any way the warm and caring environment or our ability to make each student feel they are the real focus of what we do.
 With that in mind, we are seeking opportunities and funding to open a fourth site to reduce our long waiting list.

 2) To strengthen our infrastructure (software, policies, procedures etc), allowing us to grow our programs in a sustainable way.

 3) To seek sufficient funding to support our entire program, including our talented and dedicated staff that make it all happen.
-At this point, New Haven Reads offers no benefits, vacation or sick time to employees and salaries would not be considered competitive compared to other local non-profits in the salary area.
+At this point, New Haven Reads offers no benefits and limited vacation and sick time to employees.
+Staff salaries would not be considered competitive compared to other local non-profits in the salary area.
 This is an area on which the board is focused.

 Kirsten has a Masters in Elementary/Early Childhood education and a K-8 teaching certificate.
 She taught in the classroom for five years in Maryland and New Jersey.
 Kirsten was the executive director of a non-profit organization called the Leslie Science and Nature Center, for 20 years in Ann Arbor, Michigan before moving to New Haven in 2010.
 Not only does Kirsten oversee the day-to-day management of the organization, she also tutors two students every week.
 Kirsten brings a wealth of nonprofit management expertise to New Haven Reads and is dedicated to the mission to share the joy and power of reading with children and families from the Greater New Haven area.